umisc/misc-website/README.md

 - Expand the club's brand image
 - Provide information about the club and how to join
 - Provide information about all MISC events
-- Be the home of "challenge of the week" posts and writeups [planned]
+- Be the home of "challenge of the week" posts and writeups [soon™]

 ### Development and Maintenance